cal-itp/data-infra/docs/analytics_examples/warehouse_tutorial.md

 ````{tabbed} siuba
 ```python
 (
-    # Primary fact table, we need this because it contains information for each
+    # Primary fact table, we need this because it contains route information
-    # agency on each day
+    # for each agency on each day
     tbl.views.gtfs_schedule_fact_daily_feed_routes()

     # Enriching with information about feeds from dimensional table